 Tascomi employs a controlled Information Security Management System (ISMS) that tracks all of Tascomi’s data management policies and procedures including ISO 27001.
 In addition to ISO 27001, Tascomi have achieved Cyber Essentials certification.
 The Cyber Essentials Scheme is a HM Government-backed and industry supported initiative to guide businesses in protecting themselves against cyber threats.

 The scheme has been developed as part of the UK’s National Cyber Security Programme.
 Dr Richard Martin, Tascomi Managing Director, commented: “We are proud to have achieved Cyber Essentials certification as it demonstrates to our customers that we continue to take cyber security seriously.
 We have taken essential precautions regarding cyber threats and our customers can be assured that our cloud-based software solutions have been assessed to the highest level of security standards that this Government-backed scheme provides.”

-As a data processor, the company is undertaking risk assessments to include more detailed consideration of the data we hold including a data protection impact analysis of personal information stored and processed.
-Policies such as data incident response plans and backup data retention will be reviewed and updated as appropriate.
+As a data processor, the company has undertaken risk assessments to include more detailed consideration of the data we hold including a data protection impact analysis of personal information stored and processed.
+Policies such as data incident response plans and backup data retention have been reviewed and updated as appropriate.

-To ensure compliance with GDPR, we will implement additional controls to meet GDPR requirements within the ISMS, updating and enhancing policies as necessary.
+To ensure compliance with GDPR, we have implemented additional controls to meet GDPR requirements within the ISMS, updating and enhancing policies as necessary.
 Tascomi will continue to inform, advise and regularly monitor compliance at a senior level in the company.
-Where appropriate, additional tools will be implemented that support our processes, provide necessary security and ensure that GDPR data management and protection objectives are met.
+Where appropriate, additional tools have been implemented that support our processes, provide necessary security and ensure that GDPR data management and protection objectives have been met.